Why do it all by youself?

 Types of Senior Living

-Independent Living communities are ideal for active seniors looking for socialization and a maintenance free lifestyle.
-These communities typically offer a range of amenities including 1-2 meals a day in a dining room or restaurant style setting, weekly housekeeping, social activities and transportation to shopping and doctor appointments.
-Apartments vary in sizes from studios to two-bedrooms, and include full size kitchens.
-Some communities offer stand-alone cottages with an attached garage.
-Independent Living communities also offer the option of emergency call buttons for additional safety and security.
-This option is great for seniors who are on the go and are able to live on their own, but enjoy the shared dining experience and relief from the upkeep of a home or apartment.
+Independent Living communities are ideal for active seniors seeking socialization and a maintenance-free lifestyle.
+These communities typically offer a variety of amenities, including one to two meals a day in a dining room or restaurant-style setting, housekeeping, social activities, and transportation to shopping and doctor appointments.
+Apartment sizes range from studios to two-bedroom units, all featuring full-size kitchens.
+Some communities also offer stand-alone cottages with attached garages.
+For added safety, emergency call buttons are available.
+Independent Living is perfect for seniors who are independent but enjoy the convenience of shared dining and the relief from home maintenance.

-Assisted Living communities are an excellent option for seniors who are requiring supervision or assistance with their activities of daily living (bathing, dressing, showering, transferring, etc.) Medication management is a staple in Assisted Living communities in Maryland.
-There are trained medical professionals available 24 hours a day, 7 days a week.
-Amenities typically include three meals a day, housekeeping, laundry, social activities and transportation.
-In Assisted Living, you can find large communities that offer studio and one bedroom apartments or small residential homes that provide semi-private or private rooms.
+Assisted Living communities are an excellent option for seniors who need supervision or assistance with activities of daily living, such as bathing, dressing, showering, and transferring.
+Medication management is a key feature in these communities, and trained medical professionals are available 24/7.
+Amenities typically include three meals a day, housekeeping, laundry, social activities, and transportation.
+Assisted Living options range from large communities offering studio and one-bedroom apartments to smaller residential homes with semi-private or private rooms, catering to varying preferences and care needs.

-Alzheimer’s and Dementia Care Neighborhoods are communities that are custom tailored for individuals with cognitive impairment.
-These neighborhoods offer residents the ability to maintain their well-being and dignity by engaging in programs specifically designed for the various stages of progressive dementia.
-Alzheimer’s and dementia neighborhoods are typically smaller than traditional assisted living, and are easier for residents to navigate.
-Most neighborhoods have novelties such as textured pictures on the walls for sight and touch and enclosed court yards for freedom and security.
+Alzheimer’s and Dementia Care Neighborhoods are specialized communities designed for individuals with cognitive impairments.
+These neighborhoods focus on maintaining residents' well-being and dignity by offering programs tailored to the different stages of progressive dementia.
+Typically smaller than traditional assisted living, these neighborhoods are designed for easier navigation.
+Many include features such as textured pictures on the walls for sensory stimulation and secure, enclosed courtyards that provide both freedom and safety.